tanayraj2603/DataAnalysisPortFolioProjects/README.md

-# Data Analysis PortFolio Projects
+# Data Analysis Portfolio Projects

 The primary objective of this repository is to foster continuous learning and skill enhancement in the realm of data analysis.
 It serves as a dynamic platform where I engage with diverse datasets, employing SQL, Python, and various Business Intelligence tools to refine my analytical capabilities and evolve as a proficient data analyst.